 If you want to make any green smoothie recipes, you need greens!

-There are a huge variety of greens that you COULD put in a smoothie… spinach, chard, kale, turnip greens, lettuce… but there are only two green that I WOULD put in a smoothie:
+There are a huge variety of greens that you COULD put in a smoothie… spinach, chard, kale, turnip greens, lettuce… but in my opinion, the best greens for smoothie are:

-If you’re new to green smoothies, start with spinach.
-It’s very mild in flavor so you can add some to any smoothie and not even notice the difference (other than the color change!).
+- If you’re new to green smoothies, start with spinach smoothie recipes.
+Spinach is very mild in flavor so you can add some to any smoothie and not even notice the difference (other than the color change!).

 I’ve made all of these and so much more, and the sky is the limit with flavors, but I do have some guidelines to help you out: